 The Minister for the Environment is required to review the effectiveness of the waste disposal levy at least every three years.
 This page provides information on reviews carried out in 2017, 2014 and 2011.
+The next review will occur in 2020.

 2017 Review of the effectiveness of the waste disposal levy